What’s in My Pocket? A Snapshot of Two Years’ Reading

 One feature of Pocket is that it archives rather than deletes, and recently I found myself deeper in this personal archive than I’d ever been.
 I’ve never been great about tagging things, but when I saw my wife tagging what she’d read, I decided it was a good idea.
 And then I decided to go through the archived articles and tag those, too.

 Thus began an long period of scrolling and tagging.
 What emerged was a snapshot of my non-work-related reading over the past two years (I made it that far before the app decided enough was enough, and returned an error message).
-I was reminded of articles that had been trending at the time (like “The Case against High-School Sports,” in The Atlantic) and of Teresa A. Sullivan 2012events about which I’d read a lot (Jonah Lehrer’s fall from grace, or President Sullivan’s ousting and reinstatement).
+I was reminded of articles that had been trending at the time (like “The Case against High-School Sports,” in The Atlantic) and of events about which I’d read a lot (Jonah Lehrer’s fall from grace, or President Sullivan’s ousting and reinstatement).
 And it became clear that I read a lot of book reviews, with a distinctly scientific slant (I was very interested in the debates about eusociality, and I well remember the jellyfish book and the passenger pigeon).

 Certain patterns also emerged.
 There were lots of articles about higher education and the humanities, and about academic publishing (problems facing university presses, retractions in scientific journals, the locking of research behind paywalls).
 There was an assortment of popular-press articles about Dickens (clustered around the bicentennial of his birth), the digital humanities (clustered around the MLA and around well-publicized critiques like Kirsch’s), and children’s literature.
 And there were lots of articles about Wikipedia.